 After about fifteen minutes the jeep halted at the midway, to the railway station, which was a two hour drive from the hill-station.

 Most cafeterias and dhabas were located within a span of about hundred metres on the straight road passing the midway, after which the road winded to an immediate right, where on one side you had climbing hills and on the other side a dangerous fall of about a thousand feet, where there were no railings.
-The roadsides along the straight road were crowded, and so the jeep driver took the vehicle closer to the immediate right and parked it there, and quite close to the point where there were no railings in a routine fashion, to announce a stop of fifteen minutes, quite sufficient to freshen up, followed by a cup of tea and some hot snacks, tasting, tastier in the cold weather, with those panoramic views of tall coniferous trees, in the lap of those tall mountains.
+The roadside along the straight road was crowded with no space to park the car.
+So, the jeep driver took the vehicle closer to the immediate right and parked it there, which was quite close to the point where there were no railings in almost a routine fashion.
+He announced a stop of fifteen minutes that was quite sufficient to freshen up, followed by a cup of tea and some hot snacks that sounded awesome in the beautiful surroundings.

-Everyone got off the vehicle except a lady in the rear seat who preferred to sleep most likely on account of giddiness that had set in her, and giving her company was her middle aged husband.
+Everyone got off the vehicle except the lady in the rear seat who preferred to sleep, most likely on account of giddiness that had set in her, and giving her company was her middle aged husband.

 The naughty kid was the first to finish his snacks, and soon came and sat in the vehicle without his parents.
-And soon from the rear seat he jumped over to the front seat and started swirling his hands on the steering wheel.
+Soon from the rear seat he jumped over to the front seat and started swirling his hands on the steering wheel.

 The kid was still unaware of what had happened and about the ensuing danger.
 And as the vehicle slowly moved he started enjoying the feel of the vehicle even more as the steering felt light.
 The vehicle was now heading towards the fall.